Jordan Walden: Minor leagues

 Before the 2009 season, Walden was named the 70th best prospect in baseball.
-He pitched for the Arkansas Travelers and went 1–5 with a 5.25 ERA in 13 starts that season.
-In 2010, he converted to relief pitching, spending 38 games with the Travelers and six games with the Salt Lake City Bees without making a start.

-Walden was the California League Pitcher Of The Week for the week of August 11, 2008 with the Rancho Cucamonga Quakes.
-He also was named Texas League Mid-season All-Star from the Arkansas Travelers in 2010.
+He pitched for the Double-A Arkansas Travelers and went 1–5 with a 5.25 ERA in 13 starts that season.
+In 2010, he converted to relief pitching, spending 38 games with the Travelers and six games with the Triple-A Salt Lake City Bees without making a start.
+Walden also was named Texas League Mid-season All-Star from the Arkansas Travelers in 2010.